Best Dry Red Wine for Cooking

 Although most red wines will work with most recipes, here are a few tips to make it easier to find a good red wine for cooking.

-For braising ribs, lamb, beef roast, or another red meat
+- Best red wine for braising ribs, lamb, beef roast, or another red meat:

 Note that more fruit-forward wines will become fruitier as they reduce.
 For sauces that could use a little sweetness, like something paired with mushrooms, this can be excellent.